RunestoneInteractive/httlads/_sources/Statistics/cs2_calculating_a_correlation_matrix.rst

     C,-.5,.9,1.0

 If you recall from the previous case study, all the values of 1.0 means that each factor is perfectly correlated with itself.

-(OLD) Notice that the diagonal of this matrix has all values of 1.0.
-Each factor is perfectly correlated with itself.

 The following steps are for you to build a correlation matrix between the various factors of our starting a business data.
 This will be a challenge as it will test your use of the ``$`` in defining ranges, and your ability to think about having